opensciencegrid/xrootd-monitoring-shoveler/README.md

 - Maintains stateful tracking of file operations with TTL-based cleanup
 - Emits structured collector records with detailed metrics
 - Tracks parsing performance and state management via Prometheus metrics
+- **WLCG Format Conversion**: Automatically converts records to [WLCG format](https://twiki.cern.ch/twiki/bin/view/Main/GenericFileMonitoring) when:
+  - The VO is `cms`, OR
+  - The file path starts with `/store` or `/user/dteam`
+  - WLCG records are sent to a separate exchange (`amqp.exchange_wlcg`) instead of the main exchange

 Configure with `mode: collector` and set state management parameters: